 Private Vehicle (4.00 hour(s), 300km)

 Enjoy a free morning.
 Opt to walk the stunning Katherine Gorge or get adventurous with a flat-bottomed boat or helicopter flight over the gorge.
-Travel back to Darwin.
+Stop off at nearby hot springs, then travel to the small town of Daly Waters.
+Hit up the local watering hole for a true Outback experience.

 Day 7: Alice Springs